 From 1999 through 2006, Lipitz worked for Maryland Athletics in a senior management role involving internal and external operations.
 As Senior Associate Athletics Director for Administration, he supervised the Terps' marketing, licensing, ticketing and video units, as well as the wrestling and women's golf programs.
 Lipitz managed Maryland's relationship with its marketing rights holder, Terrapin Sports Marketing, and its football fundraising organization, the Maryland Gridiron Network.
 He also negotiated and managed Maryland's all-sport apparel deal with Under Armour, and the school's television and radio, multimedia and personnel contracts.

-A native of Millville, New Jersey, Lipitz graduated from the University of Maryland with a degree in political science.
+A native of Millville, N.J., Lipitz graduated from the University of Maryland with a degree in political science.
 He was a four-year starter and two-year co-captain on the men's tennis team and won the Geary F. Eppley Award as the graduating male student-athlete with the highest scholastic average.
 Lipitz then earned his law degree from Villanova University where he specialized in domestic relations.

 He and his wife, Kerry, are the parents of two sons, Henry and Charlie.